SeldonIO/seldon-core/docs-gb/scaling/autoscaling.md

 * For scaling up, there is enough capacity for the new model replica.

 {% hint style="danger" %}
 If autoscaling models with the approach above, it is recommended to autoscale servers based on using Seldon's Server autoscaling (configured by setting `MinReplicas` and `MaxReplicas` for the Server CR - see below).
 Without Server autoscaling configured, the required number of servers will not necessarily spin up, even if the desired number of model replicas cannot be currently fulfilled by the current provisioned number of servers.
-Setting up Server Autoscaling is described in more detail [here]().
+Setting up Server Autoscaling is described in more detail below.
 {% endhint %}

 # Autoscaling Servers